Illyriat/Shalidors-Library/README.md

 * Making large API's from scratch, thinking about the long term consiquences, shape, and usability of the data I was piecing together.
 Only data that would be used made it's wau into the project.
 * Presenting large amounts of data into readable tables.
+* Introducing search functions into the pages displaying the data to allow users to find information they are looking for